• Home

 Read: How To Get Baby To Nap At Other People’s Houses

-• Make sure younger babies are swaddled if you can.
-It helps them feel snug, secure, and prevents waking due to the startle reflex (tips for swaddling baby at night)
+- Make sure younger babies are swaddled if you can.
+It helps them feel snug, secure, and prevents waking due to the startle reflex.
+Here’s how to do it well at night.

 As with napping and morning wake time, the time you put your baby to bed is extremely important.